srouchier/hamopy/docs/index.md

 ## Installation

-You can download and install hamopy by cloning the [GitHub repository](https://github.com/srouchier/hamopy).
+You can download and install hamopy by cloning the [GitHub repository](https://github.com/srouchier/hamopy), or download and unpack the ZIP file.

+Then include the path to the download directory to your PATH or PYTHONPATH environment variable.

 ## How things work

-This is basically how a simulation is run:
+Once `hamopy` is detected by your Python installation, this is basically how a simulation is run:

 	from hamopy.algorithm import calcul
 	results = calcul(mesh, clim, init, time)